luizbgomide/sovereign/equipment.md

 | Unarmed Attack                             | `1d2+Skill` | None    | STR/DEX   | -          | LL         | -    | -   |

 - **2H**: Two Handed.
 The weapon requires two hands to use in combat.
 Ranged two-handed weapons cannot be fired effectively while an enemy is within melee range.
 - <strong id="long">L</strong>: Long.
-The weapon is unusually long, allowing melee attacks to be made at targets up to 10 feet distant, even if an ally is in the way.
+The weapon is unusually long, allowing melee attacks to be made at targets up to 10ft away, even if an ally is in the way.
 - **LL**: Less Lethal.
 Foes brought to zero HP by this weapon can always be left alive at the wielder’s discretion.
 - **N**: Numerous.
 Five of these count as only one Readied item.
 - **PM**: Precisely Murderous.
 When used for an [Execution Attack](/combat#execution-attacks), the weapon applies an additional -1 penalty to the [Physical](/rules#physical) save and does double damage even if it succeeds.